 Even a 1 or 2% discount on a property can save you thousands of dollars.
 Negotiating isn’t a skill that comes easy and most buyers have no idea what tactics to implement or what they can negotiate on.
 Luckily for you, over the last 12 months alone I sold around 50 properties so I have a considerable amount of negotiating experience.
 Below are some tips you should find helpful.

-It’s far too common for buyers to tell a sales agent they have finance approved or the finance broker said “finance would not be a problem”, then they make an offer and are surprised when in fact they can’t get finance and its declined.
+It’s far too common for buyers to tell a sales agent they have finance approved or the finance broker said “finance would not be a problem”, then they make an offer and are surprised when in fact they can’t get finance and it’s declined.

-So the number one best advice I can give a buyer is please, deal with a broker that is happy to go through the detailed pre-approval process with a finance institution.
-This is the only way for you to be 10% certain you’ve got access to funds and exactly what your limit is.
+So the number one best advice I can give a buyer is please, deal with a finance broker that is happy to go through the detailed pre-approval process with a finance institution.
+This is the only way for you to be 100% certain you’ve got access to funds and exactly what your limit is.

 Julie McKewin is based on the Sunshine Coast Qld and is a particular good broker, who is more than happy to go through a pre-approval process.
 Julie can be contacted on her linkedin profile here.